 - Due diligence is the process Certified Entities should carry out to identify, prevent, mitigate and account for how they address actual and potential adverse impacts on human rights, the environment, and ethical business behaviour in their own operations, their supply chain and other business relationships. - Due diligence management systems shall be implemented based on OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector, OECD Due Diligence Guidance for Responsible Business Conduct, and the OECD Guidelines for Multinational Enterprises. - Certified Entity is not expected to have a stand-alone management system for each GOTS Criteria.
 For example, a Certified Entity may adopt a comprehensive Policy on Responsible Business Conduct that may incorporate Environmental, Social and Governance Criteria.
-Alternatively, Certified Entity may implement stand-alone policies separately covering GOTS Human Rights and Social Criteria, Environmental Criteria and Governance Criteria. - Certified Entity shall implement a management system that allows to identify, prevent, mitigate and account for how it addresses its actual and potential adverse impacts. - Due diligence is conducted against the OECD Guidelines regarding specific adverse impacts (i.e. harm). - A Certified Entity is expected to conduct due diligence on its own activities and on its suppliers across its supply chain and other business relationships. - Due diligence is an ongoing exercise, recognising that risks of harm may change over time as the enterprise's operations and operating context evolve.
+Alternatively, Certified Entity may implement stand-alone policies separately covering GOTS Human Rights and Social Criteria, Environmental Criteria and Governance Criteria. - Certified Entity shall implement a management system that allows to identify, prevent, mitigate and account for how it addresses its actual and potential adverse impacts. - Due diligence is conducted against the OECD Guidelines regarding specific adverse impacts (i.e. harm). - A Certified Entity shall always consider the unique position of women at all stages of the due diligence process. - A Certified Entity is expected to conduct due diligence on its own activities and on its suppliers across its supply chain and other business relationships. - Due diligence is an ongoing exercise, recognising that risks of harm may change over time as the enterprise's operations and operating context evolve. - Certified Entities shall implement the Due Diligence Criteria as detailed in Section 4.1, adhering to the guidance specified in the Manual for the Implementation of GOTS, and in accordance with the provisions of the GOTS Due Diligence Handbook for Certified Entities.
+The guidance and interpretations within the GOTS Due Diligence Handbook for Certified Entities form an integral component of the due diligence framework.
+The GOTS Due Diligence Handbook for Certified Entities shall be used in conjunction with the relevant OECD Due Diligence guidance. - GOTS Approved Certification Bodies shall consider the guidance and interpretations in the GOTS Due Diligence Handbook for Certified Entities as authoritative when verifying compliance with the GOTS due diligence criteria.
+GOTS Approved Certification Bodies shall also consider auditors' guidance as provided by GOTS.